-McHenry County Conservation District owns or manages over 25,598 acres of open land diverse with woodlands, prairies, wetlands, ponds, creeks, and rivers.
-35 sites are currently open to the public year-round featuring 107 miles of hiking trails, 45 miles of biking trails, 24 fishing areas, 6 campgrounds, 4 canoe launches, 37 miles of horse trails, 18 sites with picnic areas & shelters, 2 education facilities, and a multitude of opportunities for wildlife viewing.
-In addition, within the District’s sites there are 17 Illinois State Nature Preserves.Mission Statement
+McHenry County Conservation District owns or manages 25,623 acres of open space and provides wildlife habitat preservation, educational opportunities and recreational amenities for the citizens of McHenry County to appreciate and enjoy.
+Thirty-five sites are open to the public featuring 106 miles of hiking trails, 45 miles of biking trails, 25 fishing areas, 6 campgrounds, 6 canoe launches, 36 miles of horse trails, and 18 sites with picnic areas & shelters, and a multitude of opportunities for wildlife viewing.
+The District also boasts 17 dedicated State Nature Preserves within its sites.Mission Statement

 McHenry County Conservation District exists to preserve, restore and manage natural areas and open spaces for their intrinsic value and for the benefits to present and future generations.

 To fulfill our promise that McHenry County’s public lands, water, wildlife and way of life will thrive in a rapidly changing world.
 Where people of all ages, cultures and abilities are engaged and empowered to learn about and contribute to conservation in diverse and impactful ways.
 Where wild and scenic places support thriving native plants and wildlife populations and public lands support diverse outdoor recreation, educational and immersive experiences.

 What is a conservation District?

 A conservation district is a special district with specific purposes established under Illinois statutes following a favorable public referendum.
 Its purpose includes the acquisition of land by purchase, lease, gift or easement; the preservation and maintenance of wild land, other open land, scenic roadways and pathways; and the holding of such real property, with or without public access for the education, pleasure and recreation of the public or for other open space values.
 To date, there are five counties in Illinois that have created such districts: Boone, Macon, McHenry, Putnam and Vermilion.